lawrenceagles/nodejs-in-action/chapter05-frontend-build-systems/README.md

 Illustrates how to invoke client side tools from *NPM*.

 ## 02-hello-gulp
 Illustrates how to build a very simple pipeline for a React application using *Gulp* as task runner.
+It also demonstrates how to integrate a watch task.

+## 03-scalable-gulp